Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Mental Health Services

-KHSC-KansasCOM has a multi-dimensional counseling support network for all students.
-First, KHSC-KansasCOM has a licensed mental health counselor on-campus.
-Students may make appointments in confidence by contacting the mental health counselor directly via phone 316-315-5639 or email khsccounseling@kansashsc.org.
+KHSU-KansasCOM has a multi-dimensional counseling support network for all students.
+First, KHSU-KansasCOM has a licensed mental health counselor on-campus.
+Students may make appointments in confidence by contacting the mental health counselor directly via phone 316-315-5639 or email KHSUcounseling@kansashsc.org.

 • Guidanceresources.com